IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - Update map - gandras house, featherweight, kareems
 - Myla - upgrades offered for kites
 - Voices, stat block review
-- maps: sahuagin, fray wraiths
+- maps:
 - stat blocks: corinsson, mettlewise, fray wraith, kingfisher (necromancy), Owl
 - prep battle in harmlesskey, owlbear, 5etools
-	- sahuagin, fray wraiths
 - figure out

 What they know
--
+- there was an air genasi working in the guard some years ago
+- la sul reservoir is broken

 # Notes